wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-authentication-scenarios.md

 1. A user is signed in to a web application using Azure AD (see the [Web Browser to Web Application](#web-browser-to-web-application) section above).
 If the user of the web application has not yet consented to allowing the web application to call the web API on its behalf, the user will need to consent.
 The application will display the permissions it requires, and if any of these are administrator-level permissions, a normal user in the directory will not be able to consent.
 This consent process only applies to multi-tenant applications, not single tenant applications, as the application will already have the necessary permissions.
 When the user signed in, the web application received an ID token with information about the user, as well as an authorization code.

-2. Using the authorization code issued by Azure AD, the web application sends a request to Azure AD’s token endpoint that includes the authorization code, details about the client application (client ID and redirect URI), and the desired resource (application ID URI for the web API).
+2. Using the authorization code issued by Azure AD, the web application sends a request to Azure AD's token endpoint that includes the authorization code, details about the client application (client ID and redirect URI), and the desired resource (application ID URI for the web API).

 3. The authorization code and information about the web application and web API are validated by Azure AD.
 Upon successful validation, Azure AD returns two tokens: a JWT access token and a JWT refresh token.